 The end of the War of the Austrian Succession (1740-48) was supposed to have halted Franco-British hostilities in India.
 However, the fighting there rumbled on.
 In 1751, for example, the British successfully defended Arcot from the French East India Company and its Indian allies.

 The outbreak of the Seven Years War expanded this conflict.
 The British East India Company now reorganised its armed forces under Lieutenant-Colonel John Stringer Lawrence.
-And the first regular British Army unit - the 39th Regiment of Foot - was sent to the sub-continent.
+And, for the first time, a regular British Army unit - the 39th Regiment of Foot - was sent to the subcontinent.

 Lawrence succeeded in conquering the Carnatic region in southern India.
-But, in 1756, the French and their allies captured Fort William at Calcutta.
+But, in 1756, the French and their allies captured Fort William at Calcutta (Kolkata).
 This was then retaken by Major-General Robert Clive in January the following year.

 In March 1757, Clive captured Chandernagore, before confronting Siraj-ud-Daulah, the Nawab of Bengal, at Plassey in June.

 Clive had only 750 European and 2,500 Indian troops against Siraj’s army of 50,000.
-But his men were well disciplined and his dispositions well planned.
-Furthermore, Clive was aware that a number of Siraj’s commanders were plotting against him.
+But his men were well-disciplined and his dispositions well-planned.
+Furthermore, Clive was aware that a number of Siraj’s own commanders were plotting against him.

 He deployed his men around an orchard and brought up his artillery to drive off an enemy cavalry charge.
 When Siraj’s infantry advanced, they were stopped by the steady volleys of Clive’s men, who then counter-attacked and drove them from the field.

-The victory at Plassey cleared Bengal of all opposition.
+The British victory at Plassey cleared Bengal of all opposition.

 Four years later, following his victory at Wandiwash in January 1760, Lieutenant-Colonel Eyre Coote completed Lawrence’s work in clearing the Carnatic.